CiscoSystems/ansible-devstack-on-openstack/README.md

          The local directory in which the files should be copied is then /var/www/... something of your choosing.
 This is also configured in ansible/group_vars/all.
+      7. To speed up repeated DevStack deployments you can use APT and PIP caches.
+If you have a machine in your network on which those caches are installed, you can specify it in group_vars/all.
+         Set the 'use_cache' variable to true.
+If you do not wish to use a cache or don't have one available yet, set this variable to false.